kotelesroberto/portfolio/projects/private_formatcurrency/README.md

 ## :warning: License

-Distributed under the Private Copyright.
-Any distribution or copy the code or rany part of the webpage without our consent is strictly illegal.
+Distributed under the MTI copyright.
+I don't mind if you use this code for educational purposes.
+Cheers!